 Arnold, Gretchen.
 "Book Review: The Gender Effect: Capitalism, Feminism, and the Corporate Politics of Development by Kathryn Moeller."
 (2018).
 Gender and Society.

 Uchida, Kyoko.
 “Book review: The Gender Effect: Capitalism, Feminism, and the Corporate Politics of Development by Kathryn Moeller."
 (2018).
 Philanthropy News Digest.

 2016.
 “A critical feminist and race critique of Thomas Piketty's Capital in the Twenty-first Century.”
 British Journal of Sociology of Education.
 37, no. 6: 810-822.

 2014.
 “Searching for Adolescent Girls in Brazil: The Transnational Polices of Poverty in the Girl Effect."
 Feminist Studies 40, no. 3: 575-601.

 2014.
 “The Girl Effect”: Transnational Corporate Investment in Girls’ Education.”
 In Stromquist, Nelly and Karen Monkman (eds), Globalization and Education: Integration and Contestation across Cultures.
 Rowman & Littlefield: 71.

 2013.
 “Proving the Girl Effect: Corporate Knowledge Production and Educational Intervention.”
 International Journal of Educational Development, 33, no. 6: 612-621.

-This project was funded by grants and fellowships from the National Science Foundation, National Academy of Education/Spencer Foundation, Fulbright-Hays, the University of California-Berkeley, and the University of Wisconsin-Madison.
+This research was funded by grants and fellowships from the National Science Foundation, National Academy of Education/Spencer Foundation, Fulbright-Hays, the University of California-Berkeley, and the University of Wisconsin-Madison.